How to Build a Successful Employee Mobile App

 Set up a function within the app specifically designed for employee feedback.
 The possibilities here are endless.

 It can even be used for requests to fix a broken microwave in the break room or an oversized pothole in the parking lot.
 You can send out surveys to your employees on a regular basis to encourage their feedback as well.

 Overall, this will keep your employees happy knowing that you actually care about their input.

-Effective communication is the key to success in the workplace.
+Effective employee communication is the key to success in the digital workplace.
 80% of employees say that proper communication actually helps improve the performance of their work.

 60% of people want their employers to keep them informed with company news.

 However, roughly 30% of the entire workforce believes that their company’s existing methods for internal communication is not working.
 That’s a major problem for businesses today.

 Here are some of the most common reasons why internal communication is failing.